Online Ticket Sales Open May 15, 2020

 Online ticket sales open May 15, 2020.
 Tickets are $15 in advance, $20 at the door - all seats are reserved.
 Tickets are required for anyone occupying a seat, children under 2 that are sitting on a lap do not require a ticket.
 Tickets are non-refundable.

-Celebrate your dancer and create a tradition filled with loving memories for years to come by purchasing a program ad to be featured in the program booklet for Love Story.
+Celebrate your dancer and create a tradition filled with loving memories for years to come by purchasing a program ad to be featured in the program booklet.
 Program Ads feature photo and text to express your love, support, and pride for your dancer.

 Helping Your Dancer Prepare for the Show